Meriem Wangari: Career

 In April 2008 she ran the half marathon at the Humarathon in Vitry-sur-Seine and was third in an all-Kenyan sweep of the podium.
 A fourth straight win in Maroilles was also her fastest, as she completed the distance in 1:08:49 hours (the second fastest in the race history).
 Further to this, she also achieved consecutive wins at both the Course Paris-Versailles and Paris 20K, as well as winning the Foulée Suresnoise.
 She repeated her victories again at these three races in 2009 and at the Paris 20K set a career best of 1:05:30 hours.
 She came close to a personal best with a run of 1:10:28 hours for fourth at the Humarathon.
 At the Corrida de Langueux she defeated all comers and was five seconds off the course record.
 That year, she also reached the podium at the Lille and Boulogne-Billancourt half marathons.

-The 2010 season saw Wangari retain her titles at the Corrida Langueux, Foulée Suresnoise and Paris-Versailles races.
+The 2010 season saw Wangarì retain her titles at the Corrida Langueux, Foulée Suresnoise and Paris-Versailles races.
 Over the half marathon, she was fifth at the Paris Half Marathon and ran a season's best of 1:12:19 hours to win at the Marrakech Half Marathon.
 She continued her winning streaks at the Corrida Langueux and Foulée Suresnoise into 2011.
 Her fastest run that year was 1:11:10 hours, which brought her the title at the Saint Denis Half Marathon.
 She made her debut over the marathon distance at the 2012 Xiamen Marathon in China and although she was some minutes behind the winner Ashu Kasim, she claimed second place with a debut time of 2:31:30 hours.